LIP-Computing/tutorials/docs/udocker/udocker-04.md

 ## And now Gromacs

-* I have a tarball that I built with docker from a Dockerfile in part 3 of this tutorial: `gromacs.tar`.
+* I have a tarball that I built with docker from a Dockerfile in part 3 of this tutorial: `gromacs-gpu.tar`.
+  It was built from a base docker image nvidia/cuda12.6 and compiled to support GPUs.
 * It was saved with:
-  * `docker save -o gromacs.tar gromacs`
+  * `docker save -o gromacs-gpu.tar gromacs-gpu-2025.4`
 * Now we will load the tarball with `udocker`:
-  * `udocker load -i gromacs.tar gromacs`
+  * `udocker load -i gromacs-gpu.tar gromacs-gpu-2025.4`

 ---